BenKnght/TwitterPhoneScout/README.md

 # TwitterPhoneScout

-#
-# A web app that searched from a base Twitter handle
-# It grabs followers who post phone numbers in their bios.
+A web app that searches from a base Twitter handle and grabs followers who post phone numbers in their bios.
-# Then it runs the numbers through Twilio.
-#
-# The idea is to find people interested in having a conversation about the field the base user is involved in.
+It runs the phone numbers it finds through Twilio to gather metadata about the numbers - specifically looking for voip numbers.

+# The original goal of this project was to find small businesses using voip to interface with customers